radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 priority decisions, and how we will determine success.
 -->

-**Goal: Users can use Kubernetes GitOps tools (Flux, ArgoCD) to deploy and manage resources defined in Bicep manifests**
+**Goal: Users can use Kubernetes tooling to deploy and manage resources defined in Bicep manifests**
-- With this work, users will be able to deploy Radius resources using GitOps tools by authoring Kubernetes CRDs that contain Bicep manifests.
-We will essentially be providing a "translation layer" between Kubernetes resources (that Flux and ArgoCD can understand) and Radius resources (that Radius can understand).
+- With this work, users will be able to deploy resources defined in Bicep using only Kubernetes.
+We will essentially be providing a "translation layer" between Kubernetes resources (that Kubernetes tools can understand) and Radius resources (that Radius can understand).

-**Goal: Users can deploy Radius resources using GitOps tools**
+**Goal: Users can quickly generate a Kubernetes CR from Bicep using the Radius CLI**
-- We will be supporting the full suite of Radius resources in the BicepDeployment resource, so users can deploy any Radius resource using GitOps tools.
+- We will provide a CLI command that generates the BicepDeployment resource from a Bicep manifest to make this feature easy to adopt.

-**Goal: Users can enable this feature without writing code of their own**
+**Goal: The behavior of BicepDeployment is consistent with user expectations for a Kubernetes-enabled tool**
-- We will provide a CLI command that generates the BicepDeployment resource from a Bicep manifest and parameters file, so users can enable this feature without writing code of their own.
+- We will follow user expectations for Kubernetes controllers and resources when designing the BicepDeployment controller and resource.
+This includes building in support for retries, status updates, and error handling.

 ### Non-goals